 HERRING GULLS (Larus argentatus) are frequent nesters among the ring-billed gulls, but have not nested in large numbers.

-BLACK-CROWNED NIGHT HERONS (Nycticorax nycticorax) nest at TTP — averaging, over the long term, approximately 17% of the estimated national breeding population.
+BLACK-CROWNED NIGHT HERONS (Nycticorax nycticorax) nest at Tommy Thompson Park — averaging, over the long term, approximately 17% of the estimated national breeding population.
 When their numbers peaked in 2000, the night herons represented nearly one-third of the estimated Canadian breeding population.

-DOUBLE-CRESTED CORMORANTS (Phalocrocorax auritus) began nesting at TTP in 1990 and have since become a common sight throughout Toronto Harbour.
-The TTP cormorant colony is the largest on the Great Lakes, numbering 11,990 nesting pairs in 2013.
+DOUBLE-CRESTED CORMORANTS (Phalocrocorax auritus) began nesting at Tommy Thompson Park in 1990 and have since become a common sight throughout Toronto Harbour.
+The Tommy Thompson Park cormorant colony is the largest in North America, numbering 13,275 nesting pairs in 2016.

 Monitoring Colonial Birds

 Ring-billed gull management is an ongoing effort.
 Since the 1970s, TRCA has used various techniques to manage the population.
-Without such efforts, it has been estimated that the gull population at TTP would now total approximately 180,000 pairs.
+Without such efforts, it has been estimated that the gull population at Tommy Thompson Park would now total approximately 180,000 pairs.